aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/sizing.md

 }
 ```

-In the above example we can see that the `CapacityProvisioned` annotation shows that we were allocated 0.25 vCPU and 0.5 GB of memory, which is the minimum Fargate instance size.
+In this example (above), we can see that the `CapacityProvisioned` annotation shows that we were allocated 0.25 vCPU and 0.5 GB of memory, which is the minimum Fargate instance size.
 But what if our Pod needs more resources?
 Luckily Fargate provides a variety of options depending on the resource requests that we can try out.

 In the next example we'll increase the amount of resources the `checkout` component is requesting and see how the Fargate scheduler adapts.
 The kustomization we're going to apply increases the resources requested to 1 vCPU and 2.5G of memory: